Home » How To » Coaxial Cable

 Minuses:

 • Significant signal attenuation is the price to pay for the thin center core.
-RG-59 cannot be used over long distances (500 feet or more).
+You can’t use RG-59 for long runs, such as stretching over 500 feet or more.

 RG-6

-Signal wire with a diameter of 1.0 mm (0.04 in) is available in two versions: with a copper or copper-plated steel core.
-The screen is made of triple-ply aluminum foil and tinned copper, and the outer sheath is PVC.
+Signal wire with a 1.0 mm (0.04 in) diameter comes in two types: copper core or copper-plated steel core.
+The screen features tough, triple-ply aluminum foil and tinned copper, wrapped in durable PVC.

 Pros: